MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 6.  it should be well documented and easy to use at a level accessible to a geosciences student.

 The above prerequisites led us to re-designing the original architecture of `CarboCAT` and implementing its successor in Julia.
-In this article we present CarboKitten, an efficient and accessible Open Source model for stratigraphic forward simulations of tropical carbonate platforms.
+In this article we present CarboKitten, an efficient and accessible Open Source model for stratigraphic forward simulations of carbonate platforms.

 # Model